Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Proposed Method

 \section{Proposed Method}

-We first introduce a robust multi-exposure fusion framework to address misalignment between source images and visual aesthetics of fused images.
-Then we introduce a hardware-latency constrained architecture search with corresponding loss functions to discover the nimble network for fast inference.
+We first introduce a robust multi-exposure fusion framework to address the misalignment between source images and the visual aesthetics of fused images.
+Then we introduce a hardware-latency-constrained architecture search with corresponding loss functions to discover the nimble network for fast inference.
 Concrete components are schematically illustrated in Fig.~\ref{fig:illustration}.